jsxc/consistent-color-generation/README.md

 - Mapping to a color palette

 ## How to use
-Install all dependencies with `npm install` and import the script as usual:
+Install all dependencies with `yarn install` and import the script as usual:
 ```
 var getRGB = require('./consistent-color-generation');
 ```